-A. General Standards

-- 1. The design of all storm water management facilities shall incorporate sound engineering principles and practices. - 2.
+- A. General Standards - 1.
+The design of all storm water management facilities shall incorporate sound engineering principles and practices. - 2.
 All storm water runoff flowing over the development site shall be considered in the design of the storm water management facilities. - 3.
 Runoff from impervious areas shall be drained to pervious areas of the development site and the storm water management control facilities. - 4.
 Storm water runoff from a development site shall flow directly into a natural watercourse, into an existing storm sewer system or onto adjacent properties in a manner similar to the runoff characteristics of the pre-development flow. - 5.
-A concentrated discharge of storm water to an adjacent property shall be within an existing watercourse or storm sewer system and enclosed within an easement.
-All discharges must be to stable areas or conveyances.
-If the existing waterway or drainage system is not stable, a design must be proposed that when implemented, will ensure a stable conveyance.
-Downstream easements are required to be established to provide drainage paths for concentrated discharge.
-Design and construction shall preclude erosion, sedimentation, flooding or similar damage.
+Persons proposing to discharge must have the authority to discharge through either a common law easement or an express easement.
+For sites that discharge to existing swales, ditches or similar structures where the new activities will not result in a change in the volume or rate of stormwater runoff, the existing common law easement can be relied upon.
+In cases where an existing swale, ditch or similar structure is not present, an express easement will be necessary when there will be a change in volume or rate of stormwater.
+If an express easement is necessary, the following information should be obtained by the developer: - a.
+Obtain the names and addresses of all property owners directly receiving stormwater from the project that is not discharged to a surface water: - b.
+Evaluate stormwater flows (frequency and amount) onto these properties prior to the construction of the project: - c.
+Evaluate the nature and scope of all changes to the natural drainage characteristics for all stormwater discharged during construction and after construction is completed: - d.
+Evaluate the volume, rate and frequency of pre-construction, construction, and post construction stormwater discharges from the project.
+Also evaluate the means of the flow onto adjoining properties.